mutoco/svestra/README.md

 npm install
 ```

-Then run `npm develop` to start your backend server.
+Then run `npm run develop` to start your backend server.

 ## Deployment